 There’s a time for getting-to-know-you conversations, and then there’s a time for directness.
 This quarter, your reps should be opting for the latter.
 Budgets are running out and a prospect who doesn’t fully understand their own pain points (let alone the value of your organization’s solution) will take up a lot of time.
 Punt the conversation to next year, or go dark altogether.

-It’s not just a matter of expediency—it’s about identifying pain points early and leaving time to craft a precise and easily understood solution that will work for each prospect.
+It’s not just a matter of expediency or pipeline management —it’s about identifying pain points early and leaving time to craft a precise and easily understood solution that will work for each prospect.

 “I try to remove the iffy-ness with direct conversation,” Iozzia said.
 “Right away, I try to ascertain if they have a need to get a solution in place ahead of the next year.
 If so, I’ll focus the dialogue on identifying and removing obstacles in order to get them to their desired state.”

 In a piece for Small Business Trends, consultant and author Barry Moltz identified key questions reps can use to test prospects’ understanding of their own problems and potential solutions.
 While written with entrepreneurs in mind, these questions hold across organizations of any size: